Gizra/Gizra-Way-Book/phone_call.md

 > We already have a company we work with.

 Great!
 If you have something outside of your usual scope in the lines of [Good At].
-Lets meet to hear how we do projects with [Name Dropping], worse comes to worse, you will get some great tips to use with your current developer.
+Lets meet to hear how we do projects with [Prominent Clients], worse comes to worse, you will get some great tips to use with your current developer.

 > You are too big for us.